dylan12manley/free_r/README.md

 > A swish army swissary knife but nicer looking

-A public hub I post the various personal projects on through the years
+A hub used to post the various products.
+I've been creating some personal arts and crafts projects through the years.
+Hopefully I'll be able to move some things here. ß
+Created with _create-react-app_.
+See the [full create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Set Up
+Clone the project to your desired location by running `git clone https://github.com/dylan12manley/free_r.git`

+run cd `free_r_gift` to move into the project folder, then run `npm install` in the project folder

+## Usage

+`npm start`

+## Enhancement

 <div align="center">